nexiality/documentation/release/nexial-core-v4.3.changelog.md

 ### General

 #### Fixes
-- fixed issue with selecting data variables from the same prefix while running macro
+- [FIXED] issue with selecting data variables from the same prefix while running macro
-- fixed runtime error when a condition within a flow control resolved to null
+- [FIXED] runtime error when a condition within a flow control resolved to null
+- [FIXED] issuing of a `:end` command during Inspect to end repeat-until loop and macro

 #### Improvements
 - minor batch and shell script changes to support Java 17.